-Reasonable accommodations will be made for students with verifiable disabilities.
-In order to take advantage of available accommodations, students must register with Disability Services for Students at 1900 Student Health Center, Campus Box 7509, 919-515-7653.
+Reasonable accommodation will be provided for students with verifiable disabilities.
+In order to take advantage of available accommodation, students must register with Disability Services for Students at 1900 Student Health Center, Campus Box 7509, 919-515-7653.
 For more information on NC State's policy on working with students with disabilities, please see the Academic Accommodations for Students with Disabilities at http://policies.ncsu.edu/regulation/reg-02-20-01.